 Porsche Panamera review - MPG, CO2 and running costs

-The Panamera is no eco car, but efficiency improvements and new E-Hybrid versions mean it returns respectable fuel economy, given the performance on offer
+The Panamera is no eco car, but efficiency improvements and new E-Hybrid versions mean it returns respectable fuel economy

 As part of the Panamera’s engine line-up, all V8 variants get cylinder deactivation technology that will shut down some of the unit’s injectors on the move when maximum power isn’t needed, helping save fuel.

 Move up through the increasingly powerful petrol models and you see obvious reductions in efficiency and higher emissions.
 The Panamera 4 achieves up to 27.2mpg, with CO2 emissions from 235g/km, while the GTS delivers 23.3mpg and a significant jump to 275g/km of CO2.

 Premium cars like Porsches generally aren’t cheap to insure, and the new Panamera is no different.
-Given its predecessor ranged from group 46 to group 50, expect high premiums despite some sophisticated safety technology, all cars sit in group 50.
+Despite some sophisticated safety technology, all cars sit in group 50.

 In this review

 - 1Porsche Panamera reviewThe Porsche Panamera offers sharper styling, an exquisite interior and plug-in hybrid powertrains

-- 3MPG, CO2 and Running Costs - currently readingThe Panamera is no eco car, but efficiency improvements and new E-Hybrid versions mean it returns respectable fuel economy, given the performance on offer
+- 3MPG, CO2 and Running Costs - currently readingThe Panamera is no eco car, but efficiency improvements and new E-Hybrid versions mean it returns respectable fuel economy

 - 4Interior, design and technologyInside the cabin is where the Panamera really excels, with a beautifully crafted design and top-class materials